tseyongg/8-Week-SQL-Challenge/README.md

 - A readme file explaining the business problem and datasets used
 - A solutions folder comprising of a collection of MD files with SQL queries, solution tables, and relevant explanations
 - A SQL file to create the schema, tables and loading data
-- The full aggregated SQL script containing all the queries
+- A full aggregated SQL script containing all the queries

 Note: